The Devil Wears Prada (film): Antipathy to Nate

-Miranda has not been the only character in the film to provoke a negative reaction from viewers over time; Nate has been called the film's "real villain" by some.
+Miranda has not been the only character in the film to provoke a negative reaction from viewers over time; Nate has been called the film's "real villain", described as "not just an insecure boyfriend, he is judgemental, toxic, and repulsive".
 "He mocks her for her new interest in fashion, he trivializes the magazine she works at, and dismisses her hard work", Entertainment Weekly wrote in 2017, collecting some tweets and other posts from social media critical of the character.
 Many, like the writer of that piece, found it particularly upsetting that he berated Andy for missing his birthday party even though she had a good work-related reason for her absence.

 McKenna defended the character. "[W]hat people focus on is that he's trying to restrict her ambition," she told EW.
 "But her ambition is going towards something that she doesn't really believe in, so he has a point."
 While she admitted he seemed "whiney" about his birthday, McKenna also pointed out that he tells Andy later that that really was not what he was upset about.
 She gave Grenier credit for what she admitted was a "thankless" role, saying he captured "that actual college boyfriend, that guy who's a drummer in a cool band, and plays intramural rugby, and plays guitar, and maybe took a ceramics class".

 On the film's 15th anniversary, Grenier weighed in.
 "When that whole thing ... first came out, I couldn't get my head around it."
-He ultimately came to realize that he had more in the common with the character at the time and, like Nate, had not completely matured. "[Now], after taking time to reflect and much deliberation online, I can realize the truth in that perspective ...
+He ultimately came to realize that he had more in common with the character at the time and, like Nate, had not completely matured. "[Now], after taking time to reflect and much deliberation online, I can realize the truth in that perspective ...
 He couldn't support her like she needed because he was a fragile, wounded boy."